Selenite-Player/Selenite/readme.md

 ## About the App

-Selenite is a simpler, more minimalistic alternative to navigate your Spotify playback.
-It supports song as well as podcast playback and allows you to save or remove songs from your "liked songs" library.
+Selenite is a cleaner, more minimalist alternative for navigating your Spotify playback.
+It supports both song and podcast playback and allows you to save or remove songs from your "liked songs" library.

 ### How it works